eliashr95/semana6/what_x/readme.md

+fuction reply(pharase) {
+return phrase;
+let x reply (2how do you do?
- The variable x will have the value: 'How do you do?'
+; The variable x will have the value: 'How do you do?';